orlovmax/gulp-workflow/README.md

 **Four simple steps to start:**
 * Download these files.
 You can chose `Download zip` option or clone this repo to your local maschine.
 * Now go to this project folder in terminal.
-Run `automation.sh` script by typing `bash automation.sh` or `sh automation.sh` and choose build system - it will extract Grunt or Gulp scripts from the `automation` directory into project folder.
-Or you can manually copy all necessary files from `automation/build-system-name`
+Run `automation.sh` script by typing `bash automation.sh` or `sh automation.sh` and choose build system - it will extract Grunt or Gulp scripts from the `_automation` directory into project folder.
+Or you can manually copy all necessary files from `_automation/_build-system-name`
 * Install dependencies from `package.json` by running: `npm install` and bower dependencies from `bower.json`: `bower install`.
 This will create `node_moduldes` and `bower_components` folders.
 * Run tasks from the list below and start devevelopment!